-Determining Fair Equity Stake in a Pre-MVP startup: A Guide for Technical Co-Founders
+Determining Fair Equity Stake in a Pre-MVP Startup: A Guide for Technical Co-Founders

 Embarking on a new venture as a technical co-founder can be an exciting opportunity, but it also raises critical questions about compensation and equity sharing, especially in the early stages of startup development.
 If you have been approached by a startup looking for technical leadership before reaching the minimum viable product (MVP) stage, understanding what constitutes a reasonable equity share is essential.